Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A woman with a hurting neck

-Those might include increased tiredness, muscle pain, and headaches.
+Drawbacks of sports massage by an untrained therapist include increased fatigue, muscle pain, and headaches.

 Other Ways to Reduce Delayed Onset Muscle Soreness

-Increasing water intake around your workout can help flush out lactic acid buildup and boost oxygenation and nutrient delivery to working muscles, allowing your body to recover faster [8].
+Increasing water intake around your workout can help flush out lactic acid buildup and boost oxygenation and nutrient delivery to working muscles, allowing your body to recover faster.

 FAQs